r134x7/HW11-Expressjs-NoteTaker/README.md

   For running the code locally, node.js, express.js and npm package uuid.
 A server is required to run the application over the internet.

+  Note: Had to download from [https://fontawesome.com/download](https://fontawesome.com/download) to get Font Awesome 6 "Free for Web" to work due to CORS issue when trying to use the website link for Font Awesome.

   # Usage

   ![Image of deployed application](rd7.jpg)